attilammagyar/toys/llm-vs-dsp-programming/README.md

-   "*Differentiated Parabolic Waveshaping*", but there's an anti-aliasing technique for digital oscillators named "[Differentiated Parabolic Wave](https://mac.kaist.ac.kr/pubs/ValimakiNamSmithAbel-taslp2010.pdf)", but that's a different story) and its implementation had numerical stability problems which the model tried and failed to manage, rendering the [resulting sound unusable](#result-o3mini-noupspl).
+   "*Differentiated Parabolic Waveshaping*", but there's an anti-aliasing technique for digital oscillators named "[Differentiated Parabolic Wave](https://mac.kaist.ac.kr/pubs/ValimakiNamSmithAbel-taslp2010.pdf)", though that's a different story) and its implementation had numerical stability problems which the model tried and failed to manage, rendering the [resulting sound unusable](#result-o3mini-noupspl).